milkfirst/siy_lalaine_BillyBeer_FIP/README.md

 # Prototype for FIP

-Creating a single web page prototype of one of our wireframes for the FIP using Tailwind media queries.
+Creating a responsive, single web page prototype of one of our wireframes for the FIP using Tailwind media queries.

 ## Contributing